floswald/floswald.github.io/content/research-assistants/index.md

 Here is the list of minimal requirements that you need to master in order to be able to work for me:

-1. You know everything that is taught in [this course](/teaching/introprogramming) I teach at SciencesPo.
+1. You know at least 70% of what is taught in [this course](/teaching/introprogramming) I teach at SciencesPo.
 2. That's it. 😉